ikluhsman/ikluhsman/README.md

 🐦 Here are some non-work related things about me.

-Likes: coffee ☕ coding #️⃣ cats 🐱 horses 🐎 pizza 🍕 cooking 🥄 nature 🏞️ family 👪 bbq 🍔
+Likes: ☕coffee  #️⃣coding  🐱cats  🐎horses 🍕pizza  🥄cooking  🏞️nature  👪family  🍔bbq

-I am a: skiier 🎿 whitewater kayaker 🚣 gamer 🎮 programmer 💻 musician 🎵 son 👪 brother 👪 uncle 👪 dog dad 🐕 bicyclist 🚴 dirt-biker 🏍️ photographer 📷 astrophotographer 🔭 pool shark 🎱 guitarist 🎸 audio techician 🔉 electrician 🔌 carpenter 🔨 mechanic 🔧
+I am a: 🎿skiier  🚣whitewater kayaker  🎮gamer  💻programmer  🎵musician  👪son/brother/uncle  🐕dog dad  🚴bicyclist  🏍️dirt-biker  📷photographer  🔭astrophotographer  🎱pool shark  🎸guitarist  🔉audio techician  🔌electrician  🔨carpenter 🔧mechanic

 📫 You can contact me, send me an email at iankluhsman@gmail.com.
 I love to hear from other developers and make friends that share a common interest in my hobbies.